adbar/htmldate/docs/joss-article/paper.md

 # Functionality

 ``htmldate`` finds original and updated publication dates of web pages using heuristics on HTML code and linguistic patterns.
 It operates both within Python and from the command-line.
-URLs, HTML files, or HTML trees are given as input, and the library outputs a date string in the desired format or ``None`` as the output is thouroughly verified in terms of plausibility and adequateness.
+URLs, HTML files, or HTML trees are given as input, and the library outputs a date string in the desired format or ``None`` as the output is thoroughly verified in terms of plausibility and adequateness.

 The package features a combination of tree traversal and text-based extraction, and the following methods are used to date HTML documents: